jrandiny/yoga-slim7-ubuntu/readme.md

 ```

 ### Audio
-If you see only a `Dummy Output` device in your audio-devices list, especially after upgrading the kernel to the latest mainline (5.9.6 at the time when this note is being written), try adding `blacklist snd_acp3x_rn` at the end of file `/etc/modprobe.d/blacklist.conf` and reboot.
+If you see only a `Dummy Output` device in your audio-devices list, especially after updating your system, try adding `options snd-hda-intel index=1` to `/etc/modprobe.d/alsa-base.conf`and reboot

-**Warning** This fix may break mic input, I'm still investigating
+**Warning** This fix may break HDMI audio out, I'm still investigating

 ## Thanks
 - @SteveImmanuel for the information regarding microphone on kernel 5.7
+- @nopmop for the audio workaround
 - https://www.reddit.com/r/linuxhardware/comments/i28nm5/ideapad_14are05_s3_sleep_fix/
 - https://wiki.archlinux.org/index.php/Lenovo_ThinkPad_X1_Yoga_(Gen_3)#Enabling_S3_(before_BIOS_version_1.33)